rmadabusi/aap_poc/app/app_slush/templates/README.md

   * sass - Sass process to convert the sass into css.
   * watch - Watchers to watch the changes in files and to reload the browser.
   * useref - In this Section optimisation of css and js takes place,(i.e) Minification of Code.

+  Once generated the 'slush-aap-poc', use the gulp task to build and check the app.
+  - To build the app use "gulp build"
+  - To apply browser synchronize the app use "gulp"